For the longest time, I used to roll out my own init when I wanted to set default values for a let property of a struct.

 Today, I discovered a way to retain the compiler-generated init and have it set the default value, too.

-One of the many cool Swift compiler features that save development time is the compiler-generate initializer for struct
+One of the many cool Swift compiler features that save development time is the compiler-generate initializer for structs.

 struct Pizza {